Margherita Gonzaga, Duchess of Lorraine: Duchess of Lorraine

 In May 1608 Henry II succeeded his father as Duke of Lorraine and Margherita Gonzaga became Duchess.
 She was described as unattractive with a heavy chin and a big nose and was said to look older than her years, but also as strong and healthy.
-She was a spendthrift who loved luxury and reportedly loved to give expensive gifts, bought twelve shoes every months and continued to expand her stable with new horses; she was an enthusiastic hostess who preferred to stay in the Ducal Palace of Nancy, were she often arranged balls.
+She was a spendthrift who loved luxury and reportedly loved to give expensive gifts, bought twelve shoes every months and continued to expand her stable with new horses; she was an enthusiastic hostess who preferred to stay in the Ducal Palace of Nancy, where she often arranged balls.

 Margherita Gonzaga did have some political influence.
-Described as a Catholic fanatic, she supported Henry's persecution of the huguenots in Lorraine, and supported his decree in which all Protestants were ordered to leave Lorrain before 20 April 1617.
+Described as a Catholic fanatic, she supported Henry's persecution of the huguenots in Lorraine, and supported his decree in which all Protestants were ordered to leave Lorraine before 20 April 1617.
 She supported a Pro-French policy and successfully prevented the marriage of her daughter to a Spanish prince and instead supported (this time unsuccessful) her marriage to the French Dauphin.

 In the absence of a son, Margherita and Henry attempted to secure the inheritance of Lorraine and Bar for their eldest daughter Nicole.
-They arranged a marriage between Nicole and Louis de Guise, son of cardinal Louis II of Lorraine.
-However, Henry II's younger brother Francois de Guise, comte de Vaudemont, refused Nicole's right by claiming that the Salic law applied in Lorraine, a conflict which was not settled until Nicole was married to Francois de Guise's son Charles.
+They arranged a marriage between Nicole and Louis de Guise, son of Cardinal Louis II of Lorraine.
+However, Henry II's younger brother (Francois de Guise, comte de Vaudemont) refused Nicole's right by claiming that the Salic law applied in Lorraine, a conflict which was not settled until Nicole was married to Francois de Guise's son Charles.